All IMGs successfully matched to a Family Medicine program in Ontario are required to complete the Pre-Residency Program – Family Medicine (PRP-FM).

 Yes.
 Although you are a Canadian citizen, you have successfully completed your training in a healthcare system which invariably has its own nuances, guidelines, legal considerations, etc. Accordingly, every internationally educated physician accepted to a residency training program in Ontario is required to complete their Pre-Residency Programming requirements.

 In certain circumstances, learners may contact their program director and apply to be exempt from the program before beginning residency should they meet specific criteria of training experience in a Canadian healthcare system.
 Touchstone Institute does not grant exemptions directly to learners.

-We will be contacting you via email to provide you with the necessary details to access our online Learning Management System (LMS) at least two weeks before you begin the program.
+We will be contacting you via email to provide you with the necessary details to access our Online Learning Management System (LMS) before you begin the program.
 You can expect to retain access to the LMS for 365 days after your participation in the program.

 Online modules are available once the program begins.
-If applicable, a pre-reading list will be issued to you along with your schedule and syllabi two weeks prior to the program beginning.
+If applicable, a pre-reading list will be issued to you along with your schedule and syllabi prior to the program beginning.

 - Communication & Conflict